apache/systemds/spark-mlcontext-programming-guide.md

 val numCols = 1000
 val rawData = LinearDataGenerator.generateLinearRDD(sc, numRows, numCols, 1).toDF()

+//In case the line above doesn't compile please use this one:
+//val rawData = sqlContext.createDataFrame(LinearDataGenerator.generateLinearRDD(sc, numRows, numCols, 1))

 // Repartition into a more parallelism-friendly number of partitions val data = rawData.repartition(64).cache()
 {% endhighlight %}